- chap 24

 This discourse is final in two ways.
 It is the last of the five discourses which are the notable feature of this Gospel.
 It is also final because it speaks of the last days.
 The question of the future needs to be addressed by the evangelist and the place in the Gospel to do this is at the end of Jesus's ministry and before the beginning of the Passion.

 In our overview earlier of the five chapters telling of Jesus' ministry in Jerusalem, we saw how this discourse has the same ending as the other four but with "all" added: When Jesus had finished saying all these things (26,1).

 We also saw that the discourse begins not in 24,1 as is commonly said but rather with Jesus sitting on the Mount of Olives and the disciples asking him two questions (24,3-4).
 Jesus' answer begins in 24,5.

 We have therefore one discourse covering two chapters, 24,3-25,46.
 As usual, we will wonder if the boundary between the two chapters is in the right place.
-We need now to look at the discourse as a whole.
+Let us now look at the discourse as a whole.

 Chapter 25 is easy, we can see that it is made up of three stories one of which is a grand finale.

 For chapter 24 it is less easy to see how it is composed.
 For much of the chapter we can see how Matthew is following Mark chapter 13 before going his own way.

 For the first half of chapter 24, look for the break following the formal proclamation by Jesus.

 What are the two questions asked by the disciples in 24,4 and then consider how Jesus answers them in the verses that follow.

 What is the last section which Matthew has in common with Mark?
 What is the last verse which is the same as Mark?